kevinmamaqi/alti-course/README.md

 1. Attomic design: https://bradfrost.com/blog/post/atomic-web-design/
 2. Functional programming: less state = better
 3. Singleton to manage the store.
 Each component subscribes to it and there's only one.

+## React hooks
+1. useState().
+Allows us to control the state of the component.
+Has two parameters, the state itself and the method to update it.
+2. useEffect().
+Allows us to perform side-effects.
+It has a dependency array that will make it execute each time the parameters change.
+3. useRef().
+Allows us to reference a specific DOM element, as accesing it directly from the ID or other DOM properties is not recommended.